jeanleeb/slack-birthday-bot/README.md

 3. Only users with IDs in this list will be able to use admin commands

 The code in this project uses the Bolt for JavaScript framework to create a Slack app.
 For more information about Bolt for JavaScript, see [bolt js](https://api.slack.com/start/bolt/node-js).

+## Documentation

+The following documentation files provide details about recent changes and improvements:

+- [APP-RENAME.md](APP-RENAME.md) - Details about the app rename from "slack-birthday-bot" to "Taq Birthday Bot"
+- [DISPLAY-NAME-REMOVAL.md](DISPLAY-NAME-REMOVAL.md) - Information about the removal of display name functionality
+- [TIMEZONE-FIX.md](TIMEZONE-FIX.md) - Documentation of timezone issues fix and date format standardization
+- [CHANNEL-IMPROVEMENTS.md](CHANNEL-IMPROVEMENTS.md) - Details about improvements to channel selection
+- [MESSAGE-FORMAT-CHANGE.md](MESSAGE-FORMAT-CHANGE.md) - Information about message format changes
+- [IMPLEMENTATION.md](IMPLEMENTATION.md) - General implementation details and commands